Oberheim/Oberheim.github.io/_posts/2015-08-05-skipping-comments-leads-to-higher-quality-code.markdown

 So my point is that most programmers are taught from the beginning to become vivid commenters and therefore need to be convinced or taught these ideas.

-#But we write comments anyway
+#B ut we write comments anyway
 Do you agree at this point that comments are a code smell?
 I do realize that even though we have our pragmatic views and principles about coding practices, only a fool would follow them blindly.
 We live in a world with loads of stress and tight deadlines, the code we write is not always perfect and rightfully so, sometimes it is more important to ship on time than to write perfect code.
 Perhaps my favorite quote about this subject is from Clean Code:

 >The proper use of comments is to compensate for our failure to express ourselves in code.
 Note that I used the word *failure*.
 I meant it.
 Comments are always failures.

 So given the time frame to write the code, if by flipping all the stones you still do not feel confident enough to leave the code without an explanatory comment, you should rightfully feel bad.
 You failed to express yourself with your craft, but at least you know it is bad and might come back some day to fix it.

-#Update
+# Update
 I just wanted to **clarify** a point I feel some of the readers are missing.
 I am by no means claiming that you should never write comments, it is obviously pretty easy to figure out an edge case which countradicts my thesis.
 Where not writing a comment would be plain stupid.
 If you for instance:

 - Find a bug in .NET 3.5 and implement an obscure work around, write a comment!
 Otherwise someone might remove it because it looks like bad code.